-Subsequently, this report has been produced to support the application and to provide the baseline data to assist with any further studies.
-Accordingly, impacts to the reception of VHF (FM) radio, analogue terrestrial television, digital terrestrial television (Freeview) and digital satellite television services (such as Freesat and Sky), have been assessed.
+A baseline (pre-construction) signal survey and reception impact assessment has been undertaken to determine the potential effects on the local reception of television and radio broadcast services from the proposed redevelopment of New City Court, 4-26 St Thomas Street, London, SE1 9RS '('the Site').
+This report has been produced to support the planning application submission and to provide the baseline reception data to assist with any further studies.
+Accordingly, impacts to the reception of VHF (FM) radio, digital terrestrial television (DTT, also known as Freeview) and digital satellite television services (such as Freesat and Sky), have been assessed.
+Impacts to the reception of analogue television services have not been assessed in this study because analogue terrestrial television services were switched off in London during 2012.